Hungary–Slovakia relations: Slovak-Hungarian inter-state relations during WWII (1939–1945)

 In 1942 the Slovak–Hungarian relations continued to improve.
 Protracted war, accompanied by military defeats of the Axis, made adjustments to the diplomacy of the Danubian states.
 In March 1942, following the request of the Hungarian regent Miklós Horthy, Miklós Kállay formed a government and began secret negotiations with the British and Americans in order to withdraw Hungary from the war.
 In the spring of 1943 Kallay initiated negotiations with Slovakia, where the central issue was the "anti-German U-turn" and the rapprochement between the two countries.
-However, Bratislava was primarily interested in the return of Kosice, which was inacceptable for Budapest.
+However, Bratislava was primarily interested in the return of Kosice, which was unacceptable for Budapest.
 Meanwhile, the Hungarians unofficially suggested that the frontiers of 1938 could be revoked if Slovakia were merged with Hungary in a confederation.

 Budapest continued to seek a rapprochement with Bratislava and in early 1944 contacted the Slovak military.
 However, the German occupation of Hungary in March 1944 did not allow a clear agreement between Budapest and Bratislava.
 Moreover, an attempt to seize power by the Slovak military and to move Slovakia to the side of the anti-Hitler coalition in September–October 1944 ended in failure.
 During this uprising, the Slovaks established a link with the Hungarian government of Geza Lakatos and helped him to send a Hungarian peace delegation to Moscow.
 Finally, the defeat of the Slovak national uprising led to the complete occupation of Slovakia by German troops.
 At the same time, Berlin insisted on the transfer of power in Hungary to a loyal nationalist government of Ferenc Szálasi.
 Thus, the relationship between Slovakia and Hungary in late 1944 came under the full control of Germany.
 On the other hand, the anti-Hitler coalition, by reinstating Czechoslovakia, removed from the daily agenda the interstate Slovak–Hungarian relations until 1993.